tozor/ScreenPy/README.md

 And now a bit about every option.
 - **token** (str) - This is your Dropbox API token.
 Read this on how to generate your token:  https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/
 - **dboxpath** (str) - This is where your screenshots will be stored in the Dropbox directory tree.
 - **localpath** (str) - This is the default directory on your local PC where screenshots are stored.
 Why do you might need this option?
-If you call `screenpy` with a `last` opntion as a screenshot name (i.e `$ screenpy last`) the utility will look into that directory, find the newest screenshot and push it to the Dropbox.
+If you call `screenpy` with a `last` option as a screenshot name (i.e `$ screenpy last`) the utility will look into that directory, find the newest screenshot and push it to the Dropbox.
 - **log** (bool) - This is either `true` or `false`.
 If it true then you will get logs of what ScreenPy is doing into yout STDOUT.
 Errors will be reported anyway even if `log` is `false`.

 Here is screenpy.js example: